North Mid Charity

 North Mid Charity raises funds to support and enhance life at North Mid.

-Since relaunching in 2020 the charity has funded a wide range of projects at the trust, many focusing on providing vital support for our staff and patients during the covid pandemic.
+The charity has funded a wide range of projects at the trust, many focusing on providing vital support for our staff and patients during the covid pandemic.
 Charitable projects have included:

 - Relaunching our allotment and outdoor rest space

 - Funding our well being programme, including a psychologist post and well being resources focused on covid recovery

 - Development of our well being garden space